 Above ground, there are various desert hiking trails with ancient sea ledges, deep rocky canyons, and desert wildlife.
 Kids will love the hands-on exhibits at the Visitor Center, which tell the story of how the cavern was formed and the plants and animals that make the desert their home.

-24. Enjoy Water Sports at Elephant Butte Lake State Park
+24. Do Water Sports at Elephant Butte Lake State Park

 Home to New Mexico’s largest lake, Elephant Butte Lake State Park offers year-round, family-friendly fun for water sports lovers.
 Kayaking, jet skiing, sailing, and pontoons are some of the favored activities, while fishing, boating, and camping are also popular.